• burne jones - image 11

 dimensions: Size cm 186 111

-source: Scanned from Wildman, Stephen: ''Edward burne-jones: Victorian Artist-Dreamer, Metropolitan Museum of Art,'' 1998, ISBN|0870998595
+source: Scanned from Wildman, Stephen: ''Edward Burne-Jones: Victorian Artist-Dreamer, Metropolitan Museum of Art,'' 1998, ISBN|0870998595

-credit: Scanned from Wildman, Stephen: Edward burne-jones: Victorian Artist-Dreamer, Metropolitan Museum of Art, 1998, ISBN 0870998595
+credit: Scanned from Wildman, Stephen: <i>Edward Burne-Jones: Victorian Artist-Dreamer, Metropolitan Museum of Art,</i> 1998, <a href="//commons.wikimedia.org/wiki/Special:BookSources/0870998595" title="Special:BookSources/0870998595">ISBN 0870998595</a>

 • burne jones - image 33